spencerhcheng/holberton-system_engineering-devops/w4/d3/pokemon.md

 ONYX hp: 7
 ```

+Congrats you now have a `Pokemon` class!

 ### Bonus

 Hmmm is there a way to store a pokemon's available moves instead of calculating for them every attack?
-Fix your `Pokemon` class.
+Change your `Pokemon` class to fix this.